-10.1 Plan Context
+10.1 PLAN CONTEXT

-The Growth Management Act (GMA) requires the City to include a Utilities Element within its Comprehensive Plan consisting of the general location, proposed location, and capacity of all existing and proposed utilities, including, but not limited to, electrical lines, telecommunication lines, and natural gas lines (RCW 36.70A.070(4)).
+The Growth Management Act (GMA) requires the City to include a Utilities Element within its Comprehensive Plan consisting of the general location, proposed location, and capacity of all existing and proposed utilities, including, but not limited to, electrical lines, telecommunication lines, and natural gas lines (RCW 36.70A.070(4).

-The Utilities Chapter contains the goals and policies necessary to and maps that guide the siting of utility services facilities in the city.
-The main purpose of this chapter is to ensure that utility services provided by both public and private purveyors will be supportive of the comprehensive plan and be available to support the growth and development anticipated during the planning period that Poulsbo will have utilities to adequately serve the Land Use Plan.
-The goals and Ppolicies also address the quality, reliability, safety, and regulation of the services provided.
+The Utilities Chapter contains the goals and policies necessary to guide the siting of utility services in the city.
+The main purpose of this chapter is to ensure that utility services provided by both public and private purveyors will be supportive of the comprehensive plan and be available to support the growth and development anticipated during the planning period.
+The goals and policies also address the quality, reliability, safety, and regulation of the services provided.